Paradox of the pesticides: Related phenomena

 Recent studies suggest that such a paradox might not be necessarily caused by the reduction of the predator population by harvesting itself, for example, by a pesticide.
 The host population is reduced at the moment of harvesting, and simultaneously, the intraspecific density effect is weakened.
 Intraspecific competition accounts for the competition between individuals of a same species.
 When the population density is high and resources are consequently relatively scarce, each individual has less access to resources to invest energy in growth, survivorship and reproduction.
 That causes a decrease in the survival rate or an increase in mortality.

 Intraspecific competition increases with density.
 One could expect that a population decrease (due to harvesting, for example) will decrease the population density and reduce intraspecific competition, which would lead to a lower death rate among the prey population.

 Studies show also that direct effects on the predator population, through harvesting of the prey, are not necessary to observe the paradox.
 Harvesting of prey has been shown to trigger a reduction in the predator’s reproduction rate, which lowers the equilibrium predator level.
 Thus, changes in life history strategy (patterns of growth, reproduction and survivorship) can also contribute to the paradox.

 Seemingly the paradox can be accounted for by the indirect effects of harvesting on the native ecological interactions of prey and predator: reduction of intraspecific density effect for the prey and reduction of the reproductive rate for the predator.
 The former increases the population recovery of the prey, and the latter decreases the equilibrium population level for the predator.

 Solutions

 To deal with the paradox, growers may turn to integrated pest management (IPM), an ecological approach to pest control that accounts for the interactions between pests and their environment.
 There is not only one way to practice IPM, but some methods include using mechanical trapping devices or increasing the abundance of natural predators.

-IPM is also often touted for its environmental and health benefits, as it avoids the use of chemical pesticides.
+IPM is also often touted for its environmental and health benefits, since insecticides are sprayed only when a threshold of damage is reached..